dimikot/db_micro/README.txt

 Why yet another library for that?
 Because there are no good DB libraries which could seamlessly work with master-slave replication.
 Even stand-alone solutions (like pgpool-II for PostgreSQL) have insufficient slave lag detection mechanisms.
 Can you believe that?
-I couldn't too, but after hours of searchind I found nothing good enough for working in asynchronous replication environment transparently.
+I couldn't too, but after hours of searching I've found nothing good enough for working in asynchronous replication environment transparently.